autocontracts/lightstreams/white-paper.md

 </p>
 <br>

 Lightstream's disruptive technology makes such centralised infrastructure for distributing digital content obsolete.
-Instead, by using a peer-to-peer file sharing model[[7]](https://en.wikipedia.org/wiki/Peer-to-peer_file_sharing), consumers themselves will provide the necessary infrastructure to scale.
+Instead, by using a peer-to-peer file sharing model[[7]](https://en.wikipedia.org/wiki/Peer-to-peer_file_sharing), network participants will provide the necessary infrastructure in order for the network to scale globally.

-For example, using only a laptop, an author publishes a title of an e-book to the Lightstreams network.
-A customer who purchases the title downloads a copy directly from the author's laptop to their computer.
-When a second customer purchases the e-book, they download parts of the e-book simultaneously from the author and the first customer's devices.
-The author could disconnect his laptop from the network, and the e-book would continue to sell, as a third customer would download content from the first and second customers and so forth.
-Since the payments are executed using blockchain technology, the author can reconnect to the network at any time and collect his earnings.
-In this example, we see that the network infrastructure has scaled as demand for the e-book increases by using the customer's devices.
+Consider the following example, using only a laptop, an author publishes a title of an e-book to the Lightstreams network.
+A customer who purchases the book downloads a copy directly from the author's laptop to their tablet.
+When a second customer purchases the e-book, they download parts of the e-book simultaneously from the author and the first customer.
+The author could disconnect his laptop from the network, and the e-book would continue to sell, as a third customer could download content from the first and second customers and so forth.
+Since the payments are executed using blockchain technology, the author will continue to be paid even though they are offline.
+This demonstrates how the Lightstreams uses the participant's devices in the network as the infrastructure to scale and provide the bandwidth as demand increases.

 <p align="center">
 <img src="/images/peer-to-peer-distribution.png">